 Since our inception, we have collaborated with individuals and organisations on areas like education, health, livelihood, citizens and society, peace and justice, and urban governance.
-Our collaborations on various initiatives have responded to the local needs and priorities of individuals and organizations.
+Our collaborations on various initiatives have responded to the local needs and priorities of individuals and organisations.

 on governance and inclusion

 ShapingWe engage with corporates, donors, foundations, and individuals, and encourage them to give grants and make long-term investments in grassroot organisations.
-We communicate the importance of CSO's work on social justice, build their capacity in financial governance, facilitate dialogues between CSOs and donors.
+We communicate the importance of a CSO's work on social justice, build their capacity in financial governance, and facilitate dialogues between CSOs and donors.

 We work with marginalised communities in the least accessible places.